This is my initial research for A2 and represents the majority of the research work I completed.

 I thought about lots of ways to represent this fracturing – cutting up instant images, fracturing a mirror or lens filter to shoot through – they were all ideas I though of, but vortography really spoke to me as the planes and lines in the image are broken up and disturbed.

-As I was reading up on the voticists, I found out that the movement came out of a ‘strange synthesis of cultures and times’.
-(35). ‘the theme of the emigre is central to vorticism, which, although a London based movement, included individuals either alien to British society or on the margins of the cultural establishment.’
+I felt that both the political climate of the time (1910-1914) and the backgrounds of the artists in the movement were a good reflection of themes I wanted to explore.
+In his essay on Wyndham Lewis in ‘The Vorticists'(1), Paul Edwards says that the movement came out of a ‘strange synthesis of cultures and times’.
+From the same book, Tom Normand in his essay on Coburn, says that ‘the theme of the emigre is central to vorticism, which, although a London based movement, included individuals either alien to British society or on the margins of the cultural establishment.’
 Despite being British, feeling alien to British society is something that applies to me at the moment and clearly also applies to many of my contemporaries.

 Demonstration of creativity

 Context -reflection, research, critical thinking.